-Israel-Hamas truce in Gaza extended by two days, says mediator Qatar
+Gaza truce extended by two days, Qatar and Hamas say

 “We have now agreed to release more hostages and extend the agreement for two days.
 This is good news for our people, especially the people of Gaza.

 “I hope we can extend it until we reach the end of this war.
 We want to end the war.
-We are in a temporary ceasefire but we are trying to extend it.
-There is lots of support from Qatar, Egypt and many Western governments to end this catastrophe,” he added.
+We are in a temporary ceasefire, but we are trying to extend it.
+There is lots of support from Qatar, Egypt and many Western governments to end this catastrophe,” he said.

-During the first three days of the truce, 39 Israeli hostages were freed by the armed group in exchange for 117 Palestinian prisoners held in Israeli jails as part of the deal between the two sides.
+During the first three days of the truce, 39 Israeli captives were released by the armed group in exchange for 117 Palestinian prisoners held in Israeli jails.

-As a result of parallel negotiations led by the Gulf state, 17 Thais, one Filipino and one dual Russian-Israeli national have also been released by Hamas.
+As a result of parallel negotiations led by Qatar, 17 Thai citizens, one Filipino and one dual Russian-Israeli national have also been released by Hamas.

-Hamas fighters seized around 240 hostages when they stormed from Gaza into southern Israel on October 7 and killed more than 1,200 people, according to Israeli officials.
+Hamas fighters seized about 240 hostages when they stormed from Gaza into southern Israel on October 7 and killed about 1,200 people, according to Israeli officials.

-Afte the attack, Israel launched a relentless bombing campaign and ground offensive in Gaza, killing more than 15,000 people, including more than 5,000 children, according to Palestinian officials.
+After the attack, Israel launched a relentless bombing campaign and a ground offensive in Gaza, killing nearly 15,000 people, including more than 6,000 children, according to Palestinian officials.

 Reporting from Ramallah in the occupied West Bank, Al Jazeera’s Nida Ibrahim said families across the occupied Palestinian territories would be relieved by the extension.